Dobřany

 Dobřany (/cs/; Dobrzan) is a town in Plzeň-South District in the Plzeň Region of the Czech Republic.
 It has about 6,500 inhabitants.
+The town is located on the Radbuza River, on the border between the Plasy Uplands and Švihov Highlands.
 It is known for a large psychiatric hospital.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Dobřany is the Church of Saint Nicholas.

 Administrative division

 Dobřany consists of three municipal parts (in brackets population according to the 2021 census):